trbll/trbll.github.io/_posts/2025-01-18-brain-state-prediction-to-memory-engineering.md

 Either way, such scenarios highlight a subtle but profound shift.
 The more accurate predictions become, the more effectively they will be able to shape your immediate reality, blurring the line between **anticipating your choices** and **producing them**.

-**Networked Consciousness**
+### Networked Consciousness

 The complexity deepens when multiple individuals enter the picture.
-Each person exists within their own prediction–generation loop, but these loops aren’t isolated.
+Each person exists within their own prediction–generation loop, but these loops aren't isolated.
 In the now infamous 2014 study [^13], Facebook showed the ability to transfer and predict emotional states among a population of nearly 700,000 users, "leading people to experience the same emotions without their awareness."

 ```
 In an experiment with people who use Facebook, we test whether emotional contagion occurs outside of in-person interaction between individuals by reducing the amount of emotional content in the News Feed.
 When positive expressions were reduced, people produced fewer positive posts and more negative posts; when negative expressions were reduced, the opposite pattern occurred.
 These results indicate that emotions expressed by others on Facebook influence our own emotions, constituting experimental evidence for massive-scale contagion via social networks.
-This work also suggests that, in contrast to prevailing assumptions, in-person interaction and nonverbal cues are not strictly necessary for emotional contagion, and that the observation of others’ positive experiences constitutes a positive experience for people.
+This work also suggests that, in contrast to prevailing assumptions, in-person interaction and nonverbal cues are not strictly necessary for emotional contagion, and that the observation of others' positive experiences constitutes a positive experience for people.
 ```

 If this was possible with nearly a million users in 2014 based "only" on social media profiles and interactions, imagine the scale of what will be possible when we can predict, transfer, and generate emotional states and brain states.
 In such a network, where does true autonomy reside?
 Is each person freely acting, or are we participants in a grand feedback loop of predictions, influences, and reinforced behaviors?

-**Collective Determinism**
+### Collective Determinism

-These intertwined loops raise a crucial question: in a world where everyone’s brain states are being predicted and subtly shaped, who—or what—is steering the ship?
+These intertwined loops raise a crucial question: in a world where everyone's brain states are being predicted and subtly shaped, who—or what—is steering the ship?

 1. **Personal Models:** predict and influence individual brain states.
 2. **Social Models:** anticipate and shape group dynamics—family, friends, entire communities.
 3. **Environmental Systems:** smart homes, immersive XR interfaces, etc. generate experiences based on these aggregated predictions.

 All of this unfolds in a continuous feedback loop.
 The traditional notion of free will assumes a degree of autonomy in our decision-making.
 But as neural states become more predictable, networked, and molded by external cues, the boundary between genuine choice and predictive determinism begins to fade.
-We may still feel like we’re making choices, yet the system itself may be orchestrating events in ways imperceptible to us.
+We may still feel like we're making choices, yet the system itself may be orchestrating events in ways imperceptible to us.

 In this context, I ask again: are my experiences, interactions, and brain states the ones being optimized for, are yours the ones being optimized for, or are we all part of a collective that is being optimized?
 Or (exhaustingly) are our actions and experiences all now just finally able to be imperceivably steered to optimize returns for the highest bidders?

-**Self-Fulfilling Prophecies and the Illusion of Choice**
+### Self-Fulfilling Prophecies and the Illusion of Choice

-This isn’t just philosophical speculation—the Facebook experiment showed how emotional states can propagate through networks “without direct interaction between people” and “in the complete absence of nonverbal cues.”
+This isn't just philosophical speculation—the Facebook experiment showed how emotional states can propagate through networks "without direct interaction between people" and "in the complete absence of nonverbal cues."
 Now imagine that same principle guided by direct brain-state prediction and generation:

-- If the model forecasts you’ll experience sadness, it might (inadvertently or by design) arrange conditions that reinforce that mood.
+- If the model forecasts you'll experience sadness, it might (inadvertently or by design) arrange conditions that reinforce that mood.
 In effect, the sadness becomes both predicted and produced.
-- If the system “anticipates” your curiosity about a topic, it can feed you precisely the stimuli to deepen that curiosity—culminating in a reality shaped by forecasts rather than spontaneous impulse.
+- If the system "anticipates" your curiosity about a topic, it can feed you precisely the stimuli to deepen that curiosity—culminating in a reality shaped by forecasts rather than spontaneous impulse.

 Or maybe it will not be so sinister.
 Maybe we will be able to set preferences that that can be used to shape our experiences.
 For example: weight loss.
 Did your model predict that you're about to crave that extra slice of pizza?
 Maybe the generative model can pivot or spur to action to proactively distract you, preemptively curbing that craving before it ever existed.
 Or did your model predict that you're about to be sad?
 Maybe your AI assistant can come in with positive words of encouragement, recall a recent memory of a time you were happy, or conjur up [a scene of utmost cuteness](https://www.tiktok.com/@openai/video/7336713538532134186){:target="_blank"}.